acryldata/datahub-helm/charts/prerequisites/README.md

 DataHub Prerequisites
 =======
-A Helm chart for installing components required to run LinkedIn DataHub
+A Helm chart for installing components required to run DataHub

 ## Install Prerequisites
 Run the following command to install datahub with default configuration.